 One of the most important steps for a salesperson to take is qualifying a prospect due to time is limited and one of our most valuable resources.
 It is important that we get as much out of the time that we have to work with due to time cannot be replaced.
 To improve sales performance, we need to find a way to increase our time spent with prospects who have a high probability of purchasing and, in turn, decrease our time spent with those that do not.
 Qualifying prospects is the key way to accomplish this.

 One way to approach qualifying prospects is to use a two-step process:

 Step 1 – Soft Qualifying

-In the early stage of your conversations, you want to soft qualify a prospect first.
-This means to ask questions to first identify if it even makes sense to continue talking or to meet at all.
+In the early stage of your conversations, you want to soft-qualify a prospect first.
+This means asking questions to first identify if it even makes sense to continue talking or to meet at all.
 First, we just need to identify if there’s any potential for the prospect to fit with what we have to offer.

 It doesn’t make sense for either party to spend their time conversation and/or possibly meeting if there isn’t at least a slight potential for a fit discovered early in the call.
 If you reach this point while qualifying a prospect, there could be a positive outcome due to you then proceed to find a prospect that does have a potential need for what you are trying to sell.

-The key areas to focus with soft qualifying are outlined below:
+The key areas to focus on with soft qualifying are outlined below: